 Editor’s Note: Introduction of new information in SIB1, introduction of new SIB type and split of information between SIB1 and new SIB is subject to RAN2 agreement.

 Editor’s Note: Handling of CAG cells and CAG supporting UE in the PLMN without Disaster condition is FFS.
+This depends on SA1 decision.

 If the UE, due to the indication of “disaster roaming active” condition, is registering to a PLMN which is listed in either the forbidden PLMN list or the list of “5GS forbidden tracking areas for roaming” and this PLMN accepts the registration, the UE shall not remove this PLMN from the forbidden PLMN list or from the list of “ 5GS forbidden tracking areas for roaming”.